-C9.11.6 Mariner's Information on the route monitoring display << MAIN 2.3.1b >> Comment [N49]: IEC 61174 ref In addition monitoring symbols, li to the ability to enter manual chart corrections and to carry out route planning and route chartwork, the mariner must be provided with the capability of adding at least the following nes and areas to the SENC, and should be able to revise or delete them: 1. the tex e caution "(!)" or information "[i]" symbol section 3.2.3 (6b), (6c), used to call up a note on t display by cursor picking, 2. sin explan nple lines and areas with or without colour fill, set up for cursor picking to give an atory note in the text display, 3. ang y of the chart symbols in the S-101 Symbol Catalogue, 4. text notes.
+C9.11.6 Mariner's Information on the route monitoring display << MAIN 2.3.1b >>

+In addition to the ability to enter manual chart corrections and to carry out route planning and route monitoring chartwork, the mariner must be provided with the capability of adding at least the following symbols, lines and areas to the SENC, and should be able to revise or delete them:

+1. the caution "(!)" or information "[i]" symbol section 3.2.3 (6b), (6c), used to call up a note on the text display by cursor picking,

+2. simple lines and areas with or without colour fill, set up for cursor picking to give an explanatory note in the text display,

+3. any of the chart symbols in the S-101 Symbol Catalogue,

+4. text notes.

 Non-ENC chart information added by the mariner should be in normal chart colours.

-Other info NINFO) ex orange ten rmation added by the mariner should be distinguished by the colour orange (colour token accept for colour fill, which should use transparent yellow (colour token ADINF).
-(Transparent ids to look magenta in colour over blue backgrounds).
-Mariner's i nformation should not overwrite ENC information.
-C9.11.7 Text C9.11.7.1 Text as part of the route monitoring display << MAIN 3.4.1 >> Text inforn be written nation should be used on the route monitoring display only when unavoidable, since it has to large to be readable and so causes clutter.
-Soundings located. are treated by the Presentation Library as symbols to ensure they are legible and correctly C9.11.7.2 Light description text strings << ANNEX A 8.6.4 >> The marin mariner-op of condition er may need to label all lights with a description in order to identify those he can see.
-A stimular light description text-string is provided for this purpose, as a required sub-procedure nal symbology procedure LIGHTS.
-Comment [150]: Included a display of C9.11.7.3 display << Text windows, explanatory diagrams etc. superimposed on the route monitoring MAIN 3.4.2 >> text earlier in this annex.
-Should it really go hear or a note to refer to the above.
-The 270 mm by 270 mm minimum area of chart presentation for route monitoring should normally be CLARIFY LANGUAGE Comment [N51]: IEC 61174 ref Any windo ws containing text, diagrams, etc., superimposed on the route monitoring display should be temporary, and should not obscure important chart or navigational information.
+Other information added by the mariner should be distinguished by the colour orange (colour token NINFO) except for colour fill, which should use transparent yellow (colour token ADINF).
+(Transparent orange tends to look magenta in colour over blue backgrounds).

+Mariner's information should not overwrite ENC information.

+C9.11.7 Text

+C9.11.7.1 Text as part of the route monitoring display << MAIN 3.4.1 >>

+Text information should be used on the route monitoring display only when unavoidable, since it has to be written large to be readable and so causes clutter.

+Soundings are treated by the Presentation Library as symbols to ensure they are legible and correctly located.

+C9.11.7.2 Light description text strings << ANNEX A 8.6.4 >>

+The mariner may need to label all lights with a description in order to identify those he can see.
+A mariner-optional light description text-string is provided for this purpose, as a required sub-procedure of conditional symbology procedure LIGHTS.

+C9.11.7.3 Text windows, explanatory diagrams etc. superimposed on the route monitoring display << MAIN 3.4.2 >>

+The 270 mm by 270 mm minimum area of chart presentation for route monitoring should normally be used for chart and navigation information alone.

+Any windows containing text, diagrams, etc., superimposed on the route monitoring display should be temporary, and should not obscure important chart or navigational information.
 Such windows should use only the "User Interface" colours from the Portrayal Catalogue.
 It should be possible for the mariner to re-locate a window in a less important part of the display, such as on land, or behind the ship.

-C9.11.7.4 Separate text panel on the same screen as the route monitoring display <<MAIN 3.4.3 >>
+C9.11.7.4 Separate text panel on the same screen as the route monitoring display <<MAIN 3.4.3 >> refer to the above

-A Mariner's Information Panel, consisting mainly of text (alphanumerics), may include:
+A Mariner's Information Panel, consisting mainly of text (alphanumerics), maymight include: